Blue Crabs Stadium: History

+2024 bouncy house incident

+On August 3, 2024, an incident occurred at the stadium when a strong gust of wind unexpectedly lifted a bouncy house, sending it airborne and flipping it over.
+At the time, two children were inside the bouncy house, and both fell about fifteen feet (from where the bouncy house was airborne) onto the baseball field.
+One child, a 5-year-old from nearby La Plata, was killed, and the other child was seriously injured.

+Several attendees alleged that, before the incident, the bouncy house had not been properly tied down and employees were on their phones, not supervising the children.
+After the incident, several claims of similar bouncy house incidents (specifically in 2010 and 2012) were made, which led to the bouncy house being permanently removed; however, these claims were never officially confirmed.
+The 2024 incident was the only one that proved to be fatal.

+Proposed renovations and additions

+On January 9, 2026, it was announced that the stadium was expected to undergo a $38 million renovation, which would include upgrades to the stadium as well as construction of a new clubhouse and training center.
+The project would be funded by the Maryland Stadium Authority and would not use county tax dollars.
+State officials have said that the stadium is in need of capital improvements in order to meet Atlantic League and professional development league facility standards for continued safe operation.
+If the plans go through, it is unknown when renovations for the stadium would begin.

 Ballpark attractions

-Regency Furniture Stadium's concession stands were previously all named after Hall of Famer and former team co-owner Brooks Robinson, featuring the MVP Grill, the Gold Glove Grill, Hall of Fame Seafood, the Hot Corner Carvery, the All-Star Pizzeria, and Five’s Fare.
+Blue Crabs Stadium's concession stands were previously all named after Hall of Famer and former team co-owner Brooks Robinson, featuring the MVP Grill, the Gold Glove Grill, Hall of Fame Seafood, the Hot Corner Carvery, the All-Star Pizzeria, and Five's Fare.
 Among the more common ballpark fare, the menu featured several seafood-themed concessions such as the sea dog (fish on a hot dog bun), fried rockfish, crab cakes, crab balls, and the crab-filled soft pretzel.
 A tent-covered picnic area, formerly known as the Texas Roadhouse Corral, overlooks left field.
 Beer was available at the Backfin Pale Ale brewery.
-As the 2017 season, the stadium features a dedicated concession stand offering fair from Chickie's & Pete's, a Philadelphia-area sports bar, as well as hot dogs from Nick's of Clinton (a local provider), Domino's Pizza, Rita's Italian Ice custard cookie sandwiches, Dippin' Dots, and Pepsi products.
+Starting with the 2017 season, the stadium features a dedicated concession stand offering food from Chickie's & Pete's, a Philadelphia-area sports bar, as well as hot dogs from Nick's of Clinton (a local provider), Domino's Pizza, Rita's Italian Ice custard cookie sandwiches, Dippin' Dots, and Pepsi products.

-Children at the ballpark can enjoy Pinch's Playground, which includes a rock climbing wall and various inflatables.
+Children at the ballpark can enjoy Pinch's Playground, which includes a rock climbing wall and various recreational amenities.
 Additional attractions include the Crab Shack, the Blue Crabs' souvenir store, and the Legends Club, a facility designed for business conferences or parties.